inframarauder/invideo-terraform-assignment/README.md

 **Results**

 - Three tier architecture created:

   - Public facing load balancer in public subnet
   - Web servers (EKS Worker Nodes) in private subnet with internet access (enabled via NAT gateway-->IGW) serving static content
   - PostgreSQL database in private subnet
   - HPA to make the infrastructure scale out when CPU usage increases
-  - Security groups to act as firewalls for the database
+  - Security groups to act as firewalls for the database and web servers

+  **Screenshot**

+  A screenshot of the static webpage returned by the webservers on hitting the loadbalancer url can bee seen in the `static-web-page.png` file